Understanding Arthritis and the Benefits of Physical Activity

 Research shows that exercise is one of the best treatments for osteoarthritis.
 Exercise can improve mood and outlook, decrease pain, increase flexibility, strengthen the heart and improve blood flow, maintain weight, and promote general physical fitness.

-Exercise is also inexpensive and, if done correctly, has few negative side effects.
+Additionally, exercise is inexpensive and, if done correctly, has few negative side effects.
 The amount and form of exercise prescribed will depend on which joints are involved, how stable the joints are, and whether a joint replacement has already been done.

 Walking, swimming, and water aerobics are a few popular types of exercise for people with osteoarthritis.
 Your doctor and/or physical therapist can recommend specific types of exercise depending on your particular situation.
 Attention to rest and periods of relief from stress on the joints is also important.